SixK/coco-annotator-ng/README.md

 - activate GPU (seem's this was not really activated even when using docker-compose.gpu.yml)
 - fixed some bugs and javascript errors
 - can use detectron2 models to help segment objects
+- moved IA to a dedicated container to make coco-annotator lighter when not using them
 - maybe more ...

 **what features you will loose or bugs are introduced:**